mrexojo/friendly-pluto-786db/content/_index.md

       to operate by hand, losing configurations or future exits your employees
     features:
-      - title: Cloud Invoice Reduction
+      - title: Dynamic IT Infrastructure
         image: images/Craig-blog-576x324.png
         image_alt: App users welcoming a new member
         content: >